lambdaclass/cairo_native/docs/src/mlir_post.md

 	and we need we need some new technology

 ---
-Lex Fridman Podcast #131: Chris Lattner
+Ref Lex Fridman Podcast #131: Chris Lattner

 	we built this new compiler framework called MLIR
 	MLIR is a a new framework